 3 — 5 sessions per week

 This is a simplified, easy to remember structure that helps you to design a strength training session.
 The combination of numbers used depend on your phase of training, training experience and so on, but as a rough template it helps you get started.

-Between 3 to 5 strength sessions a week provides enough stimulus to increase strength, and using between 3 to 5 different multi-joint exercises with maximum effort gets results.
+Between 3 to 5 strength sessions a week provides enough stimulus to increase strength (although – I generally recommend 2x sessions per week for Thai boxer, as this allows sufficient developmental stimulus, without eating significantly into sport specific training).
+And using between 3 to 5 different multi-joint exercises with maximum effort gets results.
 Your exercise selection is beyond the scope of this post, but you should include a lift for the lower body, an upper body push, an upper body pull and something for the core.